-Nine teams of students, from Whitworth University, Gonzaga University, Eastern Washington University and Spokane Community College, captured a total of $42,500 in cash awards for proposals they submitted for the competition.
-The competition is a collaboration between Whitworth's School of Global Commerce & Management, Gonzaga's Hogan Entrepreneurial Leadership Program, and Eastern Washington University's Center for Entrepreneurial Activities.
-The competition is open to graduate and undergraduate students from those schools and from SCC.
+Nine teams of students, from Whitworth University, Eastern Washington University, and Spokane Community College captured a total of $22,500 in cash awards for proposals they submitted for the competition, which is open to graduate and undergraduate students from throughout the region.

-This year, 38 teams submitted plans in three project categories: social-enterprise, community-based, and student-generated.
-Fifteen teams were chosen to present their plans during the finals, on Monday, April 18, in Whitworth's Weyerhaeuser Hall; the presentation was followed by an awards ceremony and reception.
-The top nine teams included four teams from Whitworth, three from Gonzaga, one from Eastern and one from SCC.
+This year, more than 40 teams submitted plans in three project categories: social-enterprise, community-based, and student-generated.
+Fifteen teams were chosen to present their plans during the finals, on Thursday, April 19, in Whitworth's Weyerhaeuser Hall; the presentation was followed by an awards ceremony and reception.

-Following are all of the winning teams for each category:
+Following are all the winning teams for each category:

-Major funding for the competition was provided by the Herbert B. Jones Foundation, Telect, Avista, Sterling Savings Bank and Paul Wham Inc.
+Major funding for the competition was provided by the Herbert B. Jones Foundation, Avista, STCU, Sterling Bank, and Paul Wham.

 Located in Spokane, Wash., Whitworth is a private liberal arts university affiliated with the Presbyterian Church (USA).
 The university, which has an enrollment of nearly 3,000 students, offers 60 undergraduate and graduate degree programs.

 Mike Allen, business plan competition program coordinator, Whitworth University, (509) 280-2516 or email@example.com.